zxc308/P4-tutorials/exercises/link_monitor/README.md

 Here are a few more details about the design:

 **Parser**
-* The parser has been extended support parsing of the source routed probe packets.
+* The parser has been extended to support parsing of the source routed probe packets.
 The parser is the most complicated part of the design so spend a bit of time reading over it.
 Note that it does not contain any TODO comments so there is nothing you need to change here.